 *For those that might not know ES = Effect Size

 Basically resistance training in combination with dietary changes was by far the best option for weight loss.

-Perhaps even more surprisingly, was the a negative energy diet alone was not particularly effective in creating body composition changes or changing biomarkers of metabolic issues (like insulin sensitivity).
+Perhaps even more surprisingly, was that a negative energy diet alone was not particularly effective in creating body composition changes or changing biomarkers of metabolic issues (factors like insulin sensitivity).

 Just goes to show you that diet might not actually be 80% of the equation as is so cliche in today’s diet/exercise culture…

 It's worth noting that there are significant health benefits to lifting even in the absence of dietary changes and fat loss.

 Resistance training still stimulates your energy systems to a degree (the reverse is not as true).
 In particular, the aerobic system needs to run in the background and aid in recovery between sets.